Living in Mexico city long-term wasn’t in my plans.

 After a long work week (or long work day) it’s nice to unwind, and Mexico City has plenty of nightlife options to help you recharge.

-- Bars/Clubs: If you are in need of a place to let loose, you can ask locals “Dónde esta la fiesta hoy?”
-(Where is the party today?) for a quick recommendation.
-Bars and clubs are literally all over the city, with some of the most popular being Jules Basement, Pata Negra, Bang Bang, and Gin Gin.
+- Bars/Clubs: Bars and clubs are literally all over the city, with some of the most popular being Jules Basement, Pata Negra, Bang Bang, and Gin Gin.

 - Salsa Dancing: If you’re into salsa dancing, tearing up the dance floor in Mexico City is a must-do.
-Check out the Salon Los Angeles (the city’s leading dance hall since the 1930s), or Mama Rumba in Roma.
+Check out the Salon Los Angeles (the city’s leading dance hall since the 1930s), or Mama Rumba, a little taste of Cuba in Roma.

-- Live Music: If you prefer to experience live music, there’s plenty of spots to catch Spanish music and jazz, namely Zinco Jazz Club, Bar Jorongo, and Plaza Garibaldi (Mariachis).
+- Live Music: If you prefer to experience live music, there are plenty of spots to catch Spanish music and jazz, namely Zinco Jazz Club, Bar Jorongo, and Plaza Garibaldi (Mariachis).

 - Beer Drinking: Beer drinkers can spend their downtime exploring the craft beer scene (especially in areas like Condesa and Roma).
 El Deposito, Escollo, and Biergarten are a few to check out.